lilypond/lilypond/Documentation/user/README.txt

     @funindex \relative
   do not bother with the @code{} (they are added automatically).
 These items are added to both the command index and the unified index.

-* Avoid long stretches of input code.
-Noone is going to read them in print.
-Instead refer to an example input file (with @lsr{}); these are clickable in HTML.

 * Abbrevs in caps, e.g., HTML, DVI, MIDI, etc.